isaacnmm/pestpolicy-hugo2XX/content/posts/relieve-back-pain-fast/index.md

 ###  1. Core muscle exercise  The right way!

 Muscle tightness is one of the causes of low back pain.
-Notably, hip flexors, quads, and [Hamstrings](http://en.wikipedia. org/wiki/Hamstring) may shorten with time and thus cause muscle stretching and consequently lead to back pain.
+Notably, hip flexors, quads, and [Hamstrings](http://en.wikipedia.org/wiki/Hamstring)may shorten with time and thus cause muscle stretching and consequently lead to back pain.

 During the day, your back and abs support the lower pain.
 However, the muscles in these regions might not stretch enough.